 Comparison of accounts offered

-Here’s a list of the accounts that Wealthsimple and WealthBar offer:
+Here's a list of the accounts that Wealthsimple and CI Direct Investing (formerly Wealthbar) offer as part of their managed portfolios:

 The bottom line

-Wealthsimple and WealthBar have some key things in common.
-We offer a variety of accounts - including TFSAs and RRSPs - and give you access to financial advisors.
-Plus, we both automatically rebalance your investments to keep them on track, and offer options for socially responsible investing.
+Wealthsimple and CI Direct Investing (formerly Wealthbar) have some key things in common.
+We offer a variety of accounts and give you access to financial advisors.
+Plus, we both automatically rebalance your investments to keep them on track and offer options for socially responsible investing.
+Wealthsimple requires no account minimum to invest in our Halal portfolio, however, CI Direct Investing requires approximately $100,000 for you to invest in their Halal portfolio.

-WealthBar requires a minimum investment of $1,000.
+Our biggest differences are our account minimums, fee structures, and the services we offer.
+CI Direct Investing requires a minimum investment of $1,000.
 Wealthsimple has no account minimum — you can start investing with as little as $1.
-With Wealthsimple you also get services like auto-deposits and automatic dividend reinvesting at no extra cost.

 What to consider when choosing an investment provider